Verady/ledgible-data-api-v2-docs/README.md

-# ledgible-data-docs - API V2
+# Ledgible Data API Docs - V2

 ## Client Routes
 The following guide explains the routes available to Ledgible OAuth clients for interaction with the Ledgible API, including required query parameters and URL formats.